How Long Does a DUI/DWI Stay On Your Record?

 Even if you are expunged, misdemeanor and felony DUIs still count as crimes.
 So you will incur more severe penalties after the first offense.

 Sealing hides your criminal record from the public.
 This prevents employers, property owners, and landlords from seeing your DUI.
 It gives people who have been charged with DUI the opportunity to live a normal life.

 Consequences of a DUI on Your Record

 Having a DUI conviction on your driving record can affect you in the following ways:

 Many employers perform background checks on potential hires.
-People with a DUI conviction are usually not hired for jobs, especially if they involve children, government work, or driving company vehicles.
-Individuals with a criminal history of DUI may also be unable to obtain professional licensures that can help them advance their careers.
+People with a DUI conviction may not be hired for jobs.
+Especially if they involve children, government work, or driving company vehicles.

 Auto Insurance Rates

 Car insurance companies are wary of customers who might cost them more.
 So if you have a DUI criminal record, you might not be eligible for auto insurance.

 Companies usually charge people with a DUI twice as much as those without a DUI conviction.

 How Long Does a DUI Affect Car Insurance Rates?